 Buying Pearls - Tricks and Traps

-Buying pearls needn't be fraught.
+Author: The Pearl MarketWhether you're buying pearls on holiday or online there's always some rogue ready to trouser your dosh.
+Not to worry.
 A little knowledge and a bit of common sense when it comes to marketing hype will see you through.
-If you haven't done so already, have a read of pearl qualities and grades to get an understanding of the pearl grading system.
+If you haven't already, take a look at pearl qualities and grades to get an understanding of the pearl grading system.

-If you don't know a lot about pearls (and most people don't, including your average high street jeweller) this page will help you avoid some of common pitfalls.
+If you don't know a lot about pearls (and most people don't, including your average high-street jeweller) this page will help you avoid some common pitfalls.

-The term 'gem quality' is a legitimate description for pearls without fault.
-Such pearls are more likely to be used in earrings, pendants and rings than in necklaces or bracelets.
+The term 'gem quality' is a description for a pearl without fault.
+Such pearls are more commonly used in earrings, pendants and rings than in necklaces or bracelets.

 Misleading Terminology